Keiishu/secreport/README.md

 Similarly, to get a copy of the documentation, you can either compile `secreport.dtx` or get it from the latest release.

 ## Usage
-A blank project with a pre-made structure is available in the `examples` folder.
+A blank project with a pre-made structure is available in the `examples` folder as well as on [Overleaf](https://www.overleaf.com/read/gnnvbfvnkchs), where you can duplicate it for your own use.

 Check the documentation for examples and more detailed instructions.